biowpn/bioweapon/_posts/2025-03-23-generalizing-std-midpoint.md

 - `lerp(a, b, t)` returns `a + t * (b - a)`

 The thing is, `lerp` converts all arguments to floating points and does math in floating point arithmetics.
-Conversion between floating points and integers can be lossy:
+Conversion between floating points and integers can be lossy since not all integers can be represented by floating points precisely:

 ```cpp
 std::int64_t a = INT64_MAX - 2;